 Measuring using a ruler

 The easiest method is to measure the inner diameter of the available ring using a ruler.
 Writing the diameter in millimetres in your online order will suffice.
-Alternatively, you can use this number to determine the correct ring size using the conversion table below (and then enter both numbers in the note on the order).
+Alternatively, you can use this number to determine the correct ring size using the conversion table above (and then enter both numbers in the note on the order).
 EU sizing is the most common sizing used in the Czech Republic.

 This size determination method is ideal for men who are choosing an engagement ring for their loved one and do not know the size but have the opportunity to secretly measure a ring that their partner usually wears on the left ring finger.